Table of contents

 Parenting and tough talks often come as a package.
 Teaching cybersecurity to kids might be one of them, and is why you’re reluctant to have this talk too often.
 But this is a huge mistake.
 Having successfully swerved your boring sermon, youngsters will rush to their devices without giving online security a second thought - which is right where cybercriminals and online predators want them.

-Don’t make talking about safety on the internet a one-off conversation.
+Don’t make talking about internet security a one-off occasion.
 You need to be talking about kids’ rules for online safety like a parrot to ensure they stick in their heads.
 It also helps to ask kids if they’ve encountered anything strange on the internet lately.
 When you revise internet safety rules for kids from time to time, you’ll be surprised at how much security-critical information you’ve managed to cram in their internal RAM.

 Mistake 3: Do whatever you want with your privacy